Why asylum seekers want a shot at life in the UK instead of France

 Out of 25,700 people who have made it safely to the UK this year, just five have been sent back to Europe, according to ministers.
 This is compared to 294 the year before, when the UK was still in the Dublin agreement.

-“It isn’t said enough that England isn’t an El Dorado,” Ms Richel told The Independent.
+“It isn’t said enough that England isn’t an eldorado,” Ms Richel told The Independent.
 Asylum seekers in France just “don’t have another choice for a free and decent life”, she says.

 Some say they would rather come to England rather than stay in France, as they view it as a better place to try and get a job.